Fagasā, American Samoa: Geography

 The soil is rich for vegetation and forests.
 Families have developed the land near their homes for agricultural crops.
 Fagasa is surrounded by a mountain range from either end.
 Surrounding mountains include the Fuaau Ridge, Taumata Mountain, Leele Mountain, and Fatifati Mountain.
 Leele Stream flows down from Leele Mountain and through the village before discharging into the Pacific Ocean.
 Another stream, Leua, flows from Fatifati Mountain and down through Fagasa.
 On clear days, one can see the mountains of Upolu Island over the horizon.

 The shoreline from Fagasā Bay to Vatia Bay is within the National Park of American Samoa and contains the longest stretch of undisturbed and uninhabited coast on Tutuila Island.
 The forest along this coastline has never been disturbed, and steep cliffs are found here along with scenic coves such as Tāfeu Cove near Vatia.
 There are also waterfalls, streams, and forest-covered ridge tops.
+Fagasā Harbor is characterized by reefs and rocks extending from the shore, which narrow its inner part.
+Within Fagasā Bay, a rocky point divides the village of Fagasā into two sections.
+The village is traversed by two creeks, Leua and Agasii, both flowing through the village and emptying into the bay.
+A small stone pier is located in the village.